Tartori/gametheory-alquerque/README.md

 Search is performed by Alpha-Beta-Pruning at a deepness of 4.

+The heuristic evaluation function is based on various considerations:
+- Total pawns:
+  - The more pawns one has compared to the number of pawns the opponent has, the better.
+- Position of one pawn relative to the game board:
+  - The further advanced a pawn, the better.
+  - A pawn that has an unblocked path to the finish line
+    - is great.
+    - is less great, if there is an opponent's pawn in a neighbouring line up ahead and thus could kill our pawn.
+- Position of one pawn relative to our and opponent's other pawns:
+  - A pawn is strong if ...
+    - he can kill another pawn now
+    - without being killed in the next move
+    - without another being killed in the next move
+  - A pawn is safe if ...
+    - he cannot be killed in the next move
+    - he can be killed in the next move but the killer himself can be killed in the move after. (both players loose 1 pawn each)

 ##### Monte Carlo

 Search is performed by Alpha-Beta-Pruning at a deepness of 4.